Molcajete Salsa | Salsa Molcajeteada

 Back before everyone in Mexico had blenders (or even before they were invented), cooks used their molcajetes to make their daily salsas.

-A molcajete is a lava rock mortar and pestle.
+A molcajete is a lava or volcanic rock mortar and pestle.

-Sure, nowadays you can just grab the blender, but there’s a certain magic in using a molcajete.
+Sure, nowadays you can just grab the blender (or even a food processor), but there’s a certain magic in using a molcajete.

 There are even many traditional cooks that believe that the flavors and ingredients only truly come alive when ground in a molcajete.